Terminator 3: Rise of the Machines: Pre-production

 Sarafian's script, titled T-3: Rise of the Machines, featured John Connor working in a dot-com company.
 The script's villain was the T-1G, a female Terminator sent from the future, with the ability to turn invisible.
 By July 2000, Cameron had been given a copy of Sarafian's script, but he passed on directing the film due to his estranged relationship with Vajna and Kassar.
 Cameron later stated that he refused to direct or produce Terminator 3 because he disliked the idea of working from somebody else's script in a story he originated.
 According to Schwarzenegger, Cameron declined involvement on the project because he did not want to commit to a time frame, as he was busy and had other projects he wanted to explore.
 Other directors being considered in 2000 included Ang Lee, Christian Duguay, David Fincher, John McTiernan, Ridley Scott, and Roland Emmerich.
 Lee passed on the project to instead direct Hulk (2003).
+Scott was offered $20 million to direct the film, but declined as he felt that the franchise wasn't his thing and compared it to a James Bond film, and he also felt that he could potentially mess it up; he chose to begin production on Black Hawk Down instead.
 Intermedia was announced as a co-financier in October 2000.

 Although production was scheduled to begin in 2001, it was delayed in anticipation of a writers strike, which ultimately did not occur.
 There was also the possibility of an actors strike, and filming was scheduled to begin after it ended.
 In March 2001, Jonathan Mostow and his producing partner Hal Lieberman were in negotiations to join the project as director and producer respectively.
 Mostow said he was "not shy" when he started working on the project; as he later recalled, "I said, 'Here's the movie I'm going to make, here's how I'm going to do it.
 If you don't want to do it my way, you should find a different director.'"
 Mostow had concerns about Sarafian's script and declined to start filming until it was perfected.